 Do you like playing games?
 Well, here’s a game to play with your date: trying to find Westerns Laundry.
 It’s on an obscure stretch of road near the Emirates Stadium next to a car chop shop, with literally nothing to indicate that there’s a brilliant little wine bar and modern French restaurant inside.
 Once you do get inside though, the vibe and food are worth the orienteering class in order to find the bloody place.
 Ask for the tables for two when you book, or sit at the bar to keep it casual.

 Right.
 You’ve been on a few dates and they don’t know what you’re really like yet.
 You know, that person who’s been known to class a Smint as the same as brushing your teeth, or who’s often to be found eating gherkins from the jar with mayonnaise and watching iPlayer.
 You know, the real you.
 Keep up the cool, refined, tasteful pretence by going to P. Franco.
-This little Clapton wine bar is an excellent spot for a date - as long as you get two seat on the main island - and is perfect for an evening of intimate conversation, delicious food from changing chefs, and gallons of wine.
+This little Clapton wine bar is an excellent spot for a date - as long as you get two seats on the main island - and is perfect for an evening of intimate conversation, delicious food from changing chefs, and gallons of wine.
 Oh, and elaborate false pretences.

 So you’re not that cool IRL, but you’ve gotten yourself in a situation where your date thinks you might be cooler than the average?
 Bistrotheque is the place that’ll help you continue your with epic lie.
 Off a back street deep in east London, this French restaurant mixes it up with an industrial space, white table cloths, an open kitchen, and art projected onto the walls.
 The result is a vibe that is quirky, arty, and yes, ultimately very cool.
 Just like the persona you’re trying to project.